• Home

 2 - Port injection + Split Second Controller: $6000 this option is also very expensive and has multiple downfalls.
 The split second controller is an auxilliary device and does not talk to the ECU.
 One of the main issues with this solution is that you are paying a premium to install expensive fuel injectors on the car to atomize the fuel.
 But the split second controller only batch fires the injectors.
 This means that all 4 injectors are spraying all the time in a "batch".
 So even when cylinders are on the wrong stroke those injectors are still spraying on top of the closed intake valve.
 So all that money you just paid to atomize the fuel is going to waste puddling fuel on top of the valve.
 Another downside to the split second controller is that it requires it's own software and logging cable, which means for e-tuning the customer would need to have a laptop to be able log the port injection data.
 The split second software also does not allow you to modify the data for a car unless you are hooked to the car, which would require lots of time and coordination to log into each customers computer to make changes for each pull.
 And overall it's simply better to have large setups like this done in person due to all the money involved.
 Due to all of these issues I will not e-tune port injection cars.

-3 - Meth injection (pre-throttle): $500 - $1500 this is the cheapest solution.
-There are many different brands and variations of methanol injection kits with all different levels of failsafes and bells and whistles.
-I will not be going into those here.
-Meth injection has multiple downfalls.
-It is an auxilliary system just like the port injection and it doesn't talk to the ECU.
-While failsafes can be added, they are still not as good as everything being in a factory ECU or one unit like the Motec.
-Another issue is the meth distribution to each cylinder.
-We have no way of knowing how much meth is making it to each cylinder.
+• Another issue is the meth distribution to each cylinder.
+With pre-throttle injection there is no way of knowing how much meth is making it to each cylinder.
 At first the boxer design may seem like it's really bad for meth injection, but if you look at if compared to an inline 6 cylinder where the meth would be siphoned off to 5 cylinders before getting to the 6th, our center entrance throttle body and split manifold is actually no where near as bad in comparison.
-I do not recommend port meth as it can cause issues running extremely rich after throttle lift because port meth is batch fired just like the port injectors.

-Copyright © 2022 PhatBotti Tuning - All Rights Reserved.
+Copyright © 2023 PhatBotti Tuning - All Rights Reserved.
 Products sold by PhatBotti Tuning are sold for off-road use only and are intended for racing vehicles which may never be used on a public road.
 By purchasing any aftermarket performance product, the customer takes full responsibility for any use, and/or misuse of the product and agrees that PhatBotti Tuning holds no responsibility for any consequences, legal, or other, of such use and/or misuse.

 • Warranty